NCAA hits Oklahoma St with postseason ban in corruption case - WHIZ News

 According to the NCAA, Evans received between approximately $18,150 to $22,000 from April 2016 through July 2017 for his influence and agreement to arrange two meetings for the advisers to gain access to players or a family member.
 One was for an Oklahoma State player who was unaware of any arrangement by Evans, while the other was for the mother of a player he had coached at his previous job, the NCAA said.

-The report also states Evans failed to cooperate with the investigation after being fired by Oklahoma State in September 2017, though Parkinson said the school “fully cooperated” in the probe.
+The report also states Evans failed to cooperate with the investigation after being fired by Oklahoma State in September 2017.
+Parkinson did note the school “fully cooperated” in the probe.

-The NCAA has issued charges against multiple other schools tied to the federal probe, including Kansas, North Carolina State, Southern California and Louisville.
-The case involving N.C.
-State has been accepted into the NCAA’s new independent resolution process designed for complex cases.

 More AP college basketball: http://apnews.com/Collegebasketball and http://www.twitter.com/AP_Top25